 (The Wall Street Journal, September 20, 2010)

 Jones’s mistake was trying to explain why so many women are “opting out” instead of “leaning in.”
-Not least because it’s almost always the case that this ironic reversal of The Feminine Mystique has more to do with women having rich husbands who can support them (in latterday Leave-It-To-Beaver fashion) than with breastfeeding making them lazy and ineffective.
+After all, it’s almost always the case that this ironic reversal of The Feminine Mystique has more to do with women having rich husbands who can support them in latter-day Leave-It-To-Beaver fashion than with breastfeeding making them lazy and ineffective.

-After all, women like Marissa Mayer, CEO of Yahoo! (who famously returned to work two weeks after giving birth) clearly belie his notion about breastfeeding sapping women of their professional ambitions and abilities.
-Moreover, by granting far more generous perks to new parents (i.e., mothers and fathers), Mayer is in the vanguard of CEOs who are recognizing that attracting and retaining women in traditionally male-dominated professions is good for the bottom line.
+Not to mention that women like Marissa Mayer, Yahoo!’s CEO, who famously returned to work two weeks after giving birth, clearly belie his notion about breastfeeding sapping women’s professional ambitions.
+By granting far more generous perks to new parents, Mayer leads the vanguard of CEOs recognizing that attracting and retaining women in traditionally male-dominated professions is good for the bottom line.

 Data show unequivocally that when women are in leadership roles in companies, those companies have better policies.